Submitting information

 Can I get the policy signing keys?

-You can automatically generate the JSON for the Cardano token registry using the reference you received during the minting process.
-This will ensure that your token is registered correctly and follows all necessary standards.
+In the meantime, you can still automatically generate the JSON file for the Cardano token registry using the reference received during your token's minting process.
+This step ensures your token is properly registered and meets all necessary standards within the Cardano ecosystem.

 What is the "tips" for?

-When I develop the platform, I thought that it would be funny to be linked to some projects who wants to share their Native Tokens.
-Moreover what happens if in one or two year your new ada native tokens is worth a lot?
-This a complete optional feature, that I thought would be cool.
+When I developed the platform, I thought that it would be funny to be linked to some projects who want to share their Native Tokens.
+Moreover, what happens if in one or two years your new ada native tokens are worth a lot?
+This is a completely optional feature, that I thought would be cool.

 Your tokens are displayed as collectibles in Nami due to an issue with NAMI.
 We mint tokens using the CIP-25 Cardano metadata structure, which is necessary for displaying a logo on pool.pm.
 However, this structure is also used for NFTs, causing Nami to be unable to differentiate between collectibles and tokens.

-To avoid this issue, we could mint tokens without using the CIP-25 standard, but this would prevent logos from being visible on pool.pm.
-As a result, we mint all tokens with the CIP-25 standard on our website, as requested by the community, even though they are native tokens.
+To avoid this issue, you could decide mint tokens without using the CIP-25 standard (advanced options) , but this would prevent logos from being visible on pool.pm.

 If you prefer, you can move your tokens to another wallet like Eternl, which will not display them as collectibles.